 4. To initiate efforts to change the behavior of students engaged in bullying behaviors through reeducation on acceptable behavior, discussions, counseling, and appropriate negative consequences.

-5. To foster a productive partnership with parents and community members in order to help maintain a bully-free environment.
+5. To foster a productive partnership with parents and community members in order to help maintain a bullying-free environment across settings.

-6. To support victims of bullying by means of individual and peer counseling.
+6. To support targets of bullying through a layered continuum of supports that includes, but is not limited to, individual and peer counseling.

-7. To help develop peer support networks, social skills and confidence for all students.
+7. To help develop peer support networks, social skills, and confidence for all students.